SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Agonizing Phasing**
 >
 > The wraith can move through creatures and objects at their usual speed, but can't end their turn inside a creature or object.
 The first time in a round that the wraith moves through a creature, that creature takes 5 corruption damage and takes a bane on their next strike.
-The wraith doesn't take damage from being force moved into objects
+The wraith doesn't take damage from being force moved into objects.

 ###### Mummy Lord